 It’s pretty obvious what they want me to do when I’m on this page.
 They want me to click that phone button right there and call their business, and I’ll very likely do that because it’s so front and center.
 So, this is definitely a great design to kind of keep in mind, they’re just making sure that you have the phone number really, really, really prominent when people are clicking through from Facebook on their smartphones.

-So, as you can see here, right, the Facebook mobile landing page is performing off the charts at generating phone calls comparatively to some of our other landing pages.
+As you can see here, right, the Facebook mobile landing page is performing off the charts at generating phone calls comparatively to some of our other landing pages.
 Down here you can see the Facebook desktop page isn’t doing so great.
-So, it’s pretty awesome if you’re using session-level tracking and a call tracking tool, that you can get that granular so you can really, really test what’s working and what’s not.
+So, it’s pretty awesome if you’re using visitor-level tracking and a call tracking tool, that you can get that granular so you can really, really test what’s working and what’s not.

 We will actually automatically score the call as a lead or not a lead, and that’s just based off of some… We listened to tens of thousands of hundreds of phone calls to kind of create an algorithm that will effectively run all these phone calls through and come up with a good yes or no answer, and so it’s definitely tried and true.
 And we have something like a 90% accuracy with that, so we’ll tell you if the call was good immediately.

-So that way, they aren’t having to click through and try and find the answer to their question, right?
+That way, they aren’t having to click through and try and find the answer to their question, right?
 Like, they’re going to pick up the phone and call because they’re ready to buy because you already answered it.
-And then right above Keyword Spotting, there’s actually a newer feature that we have, it’s called Call Highlights.
+And then right above Automation Rules, there’s actually a newer feature that we have, it’s called Call Highlights.
 We will also suggest to you certain keywords that we think are really, really relevant to the conversation because probably they appear a lot or, you know, we found it when the customer was speaking for the longest period of time, which is usually when someone’s telling you why they’re calling.

 – Yeah.
-And what you’re looking at here is our Keywords Spotted report.
+What you’re looking at here is our Key Terms Spotted report.
 So, what I just showed you was at the really granular call level, and this is a more holistic view of all of your phone calls.
 And to Zack’s point, this is definitely a great place to start doing some keyword mining, think about, you know, calls-to-action, right?

 If I know that my customers are always mentioning words like customized and custom, definitely want to harp on that in my ad copy, right?
 It’s a selling point for sure.
 So, all that to say, we just went through a lot of different areas of your Facebook Advertising that you should be focusing on if you want to drive phone calls, but what we’re really trying to do at the end of the day is maximize our Facebook ROI, right?